Snowball sampling

-In sociology and statistics research, snowball sampling (or chain sampling, chain-referral sampling, referral sampling) is a nonprobability sampling technique where existing study subjects recruit future subjects from among their acquaintances.
+In sociology and statistics research, snowball sampling (or chain sampling, chain-referral sampling, referral sampling, qongqothwane sampling) is a nonprobability sampling technique where existing study subjects recruit future subjects from among their acquaintances.
 Thus the sample group is said to grow like a rolling snowball.
 As the sample builds up, enough data are gathered to be useful for research.
 This sampling technique is often used in hidden populations, such as drug users or sex workers, which are difficult for researchers to access.

 As sample members are not selected from a sampling frame, snowball samples are subject to numerous biases.
 For example, people who have many friends are more likely to be recruited into the sample.
 When virtual social networks are used, then this technique is called virtual snowball sampling.